sudhakar3697/awesome-electron-alternatives/README.md

 * [Bun vs node vs deno](https://blog.openreplay.com/bun-vs-node-vs-deno/): JavaScript and TypeScript have made it possible for developers in a range of fields to create dynamic and interactive programs.
 In today’s software development world, these languages are now indispensable.
 As the JavaScript ecosystem grows, developers frequently raise the question of which runtime is best.
 We compare three leading competitors, Bun, Node.js, and Deno, to decide which has the best runtime and assess their strengths and limitations in terms of security, ecosystem, performance, and package systems so you decide when and why you should choose one of these runtimes over the others.
 There is even an open source project that makes a series of comparisons with the js runtime [bench](https://github.com/denosaurs/bench) (Comparing deno, node and bun HTTP frameworks).

 ## 📚 Notes
-Today there are more opportunities for software development on the web or natively on smartphones than desktop versions.
+* Today there are more opportunities for software development on the web or natively on smartphones than desktop versions.
 Look at the current data on the number of mobile devices or devices that access the internet: [Internet Live Stats](https://www.internetlivestats.com/), [Statista & Smartphones](https://www.statista.com/topics/840/smartphones/), [ExplodingTopics & Smartphone Stats](https://explodingtopics.com/blog/smartphone-stats) and here [Stackoverlflow Developer Survey Results 2019](https://insights.stackoverflow.com/survey/2019/).
 Using electron-js depends a lot on each case.
 From a financial and business perspective, it is better to build a website or app than a desktop version.
 Although you may have a contrary opinion on finding it easier to create prototypes or softwares with a desktop version.

-You work with cloud computing models, such as serverless, database as a service, backend as a service or specific business models open core, freepremium, subscription model ... and most of these cloud computing models or business models work online on the web and are cross-platform.
+* You work with cloud computing models, such as serverless, database as a service, backend as a service or specific business models open core, freepremium, subscription model ... and most of these cloud computing models or business models work online on the web and are cross-platform.
 There is not much need to have a desktop version too.

-Or you or your software development team are locked into a narrow set of solutions, frameworks(nw.js, tauri), softwares(dbdiagram), development platforms(airtable), programming paradigms(dataflow, visual, business oriented), technologies or programming language such as 8th, Xojo, cobol, delphi, r, julia, prograph, joule.
+* Or you or your software development team are locked into a narrow set of solutions, frameworks(nw.js, tauri), softwares(dbdiagram), development platforms(airtable), programming paradigms(dataflow, visual, business oriented), technologies or programming language such as 8th, Xojo, cobol, delphi, r, julia, prograph, joule.
 That said, consider these alternatives:

-**[HTA/HTML Application](https://en.wikipedia.org/wiki/HTML_Application):** *"HTML Application or "HTA" is a Microsoft Windows program whose source code consists of HTML, Dynamic HTML, and one or more scripting languages supported by Internet Explorer, such as VBScript or JScript.
+   * **[HTA/HTML Application](https://en.wikipedia.org/wiki/HTML_Application):** *"HTML Application or "HTA" is a Microsoft Windows program whose source code consists of HTML, Dynamic HTML, and one or more scripting languages supported by Internet Explorer, such as VBScript or JScript.
 The HTML is used to generate the user interface, and the scripting language is used for the program logic.
 An HTA executes without the constraints of the internet browser security model; in fact, it executes as a "fully trusted" application."*

-[CEF](https://bitbucket.org/chromiumembedded/workspace/repositories/): *"Chromium Embedded Framework (CEF).
+   * [CEF](https://bitbucket.org/chromiumembedded/workspace/repositories/): *"Chromium Embedded Framework (CEF).
 A simple framework for embedding Chromium-based browsers in other applications written in Java, .Net/Mono, Delphi, Haskell, Go, Python, Avalonia/WPF."*

-**Progressive Web Apps:** [PWA](https://developers.google.com/web/progressive-web-apps/desktop), if your app doesn't require any platform interactions.
+   * **Progressive Web Apps:** [PWA](https://developers.google.com/web/progressive-web-apps/desktop), if your app doesn't require any platform interactions.
 For more info see this: [Blazor](https://visualstudiomagazine.com/articles/2019/09/26/blazor-future.aspx), [ElectronCGI](https://www.npmjs.com/package/electron-cgi) and this info *"Progressive Web Apps might not be able to replace every kind of native application, but they can be viable replacements for some apps written with the Electron web wrapper technology"* [here](https://www.androidpolice.com/2020/05/27/google-chats-desktop-application-is-now-a-progressive-web-app/).

-## 🔗 Bibliography
-The opinions contained in the articles linked to the "bibliography section" of this repository do not necessarily reflect the opinion of the repository maintainer nor of those who maintain and manage the technologies mentioned as an alternative to electron-js.
-That said, consider read this:

-*Chilid.* (2017). **[The Myth of real frontend developer](https://medium.com/@Chilid/the-myth-of-real-frontend-developer-67b1ad6ae446)**.
-In: Chilid, Medium.
-(eds) The myth of real frontend developer.
-Medium 2017.
-Chilid Articles on Medium, Apr 25, 2017.
-Medium.

-*Alain Perkaz.* (2020). **[Things I Wish I Knew Before Working with Electron.js](https://www.freecodecamp.org/news/lessons-learned-from-electronjs/)**.
-In: Alain Perkaz, Freecodecamp.
-(eds) Things I Wish I Knew Before Working with Electron.js.
-Freecodecamp 2020.
-Alain Perkaz Articles on Freecodecamp, May 28, 2020.
-Freecodecamp.

-*Mehran Hajirajabi.* (2021). **[Should I use
-UI frameworks?](https://medium.com/@mehran.hrajabi98/should-i-use-ui-frameworks-bab46bde3703)**.
-In: Mehran Hrajab, Medium.
-(eds) Should I use UI frameworks?.
-Medium 2021.
-Mehran Hajirajabi Articles on Medium, Aug 30, 2021.
-Medium.

-*Josh Comeau.* (2022). **[You Don’t Need
-A UI Framework](https://www.smashingmagazine.com/2022/05/you-dont-need-ui-framework/)**.
-In: Josh Comeau, SmashingMagazine.
-(eds) You Don’t Need A UI Framework.
-SmashingMagazine 2022.
-Josh Comeau Articles on SmashingMagazine, May 05, 2022.
-SmashingMagazine.

-*Federico Terzi.* (2021). **[Why Electron-js is a Necessary Evil](https://federicoterzi.com/blog/why-electron-is-a-necessary-evil/)**.
-In: Federico Terzi, FedericoTerzi-Blog.
-(eds) Why Electron-js is a Necessary Evil.
-FedericoTerzi-Blog 2021.
-Federico Terzi Articles on FedericoTerzi-Blog, January 20, 2021.
-FedericoTerzi-Blog.

-*Bogdan Rusinka.* (2017). **[Things to love and hate in Electron-js](https://binary-studio.com/blog/2017/09/12/love-hate-electron/)**.
-In: Bogdan Rusinka,  Binary-Studio.
-(eds) Things to love and hate in Electron-js.
-Binary-Studio 2017.
-Bogdan Rusinka Articles on Binary-Studio, September 12, 2017.
-Binary-Studio.

-*Niklaus Wirth.* (1995). **[A plea for lean software](https://ieeexplore.ieee.org/document/348001)**.
-In: Niklaus Wirth, IEEE.
-(eds) A plea for lean software.
-A plea for lean software 1995.
-Niklaus Wirth Articles on IEEE(Computer), February 12, 1995.
-IEEE, Computer ( Volume: 28, Issue: 2, February 1995).

 ##  ❤ Contributions
 awesome-electron-alternatives is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.